 Wrap Your New Home in Hygge: The Art of Being Cozy

 After you’re all moved into your new home, it’s time to start making it yours.
 Here’s where the fun begins: thinking about designing each room and laying everything out to your liking.
-Do you stick with your tried-and-true design sensibilities, our do you adopt an adventurous “new home, new beginnings” mentality?
 Your new home is a blank canvas of possibilities when it comes to settling in and making yourself cozy.
-Here’s a suggestion: why not make yourself cozy, literally?
+Here’s a suggestion: Why not make yourself cozy, literally?

-Well, not quite literally: “hygge” doesn’t have an exact English translation.
-Pronounced “hoo-gah” the Danish word has been around for centuries, and it loosely translates to “getting snug,”or “coziness.”
-In the context of home design, the practice is about creating a simple, yet beautiful, room design that fosters a sense of joy and coziness.
-The Danish artform only requires that you find joy and beauty in the uncomplicated (no special crystals or expensive elaborate furniture rearranging required).
-Here’s four simple steps to getting cozy year-round.
+In the context of home design, the practice of hygge is about creating a simple, yet beautiful, room design that fosters a sense of joy and coziness.
+The Danish art form only requires that you find joy and beauty in the uncomplicated (no special crystals or expensive elaborate furniture rearranging required).

-In addition to celebrating calming color palettes and natural materials, hygge allows us to pare down our belongings to just the things that matter (and just after a move is a great time to do this!).
+In addition to celebrating calming color palettes and natural materials, hygge allows us to cut down our belongings to just the things that matter (and just after a move is a great time to do this!).
 Somewhat similar to how Marie Kondo asks us to hold an item and ask, “Does this spark joy?”, hygge says we should surround ourselves with things that make us happy.
 The goal is to create a space that you’d be happy to share with family and friends.
-Some ways to finalize your hygge-inspired home are to:

 - Create a spa-like bathroom with crisp white accents, bowls of flowers, and a natural wood bathtub tray where you can place a cup of tea while you soak.